 The following tomato varieties have a short time to maturity:

+- Bloody Butcher – this tomato variety is indeterminate, with 3 to 4 ounce fruit maturing in 55 days.
+You can check out the Might Sweet tomato variety at Burpee’s website.

-- Fourth of July (hybrid) – this variety is indeterminate, with 4 ounce fruit maturing in 49 days.
+- Fourth of July – this hybrid tomato variety is indeterminate, with 4 ounce fruit maturing in 49 days.
 You can check out the Fourth of July tomato variety at Burpee’s website.

-- Umamin (hybrid) – this variety is indeterminate, with 6 to 8 ounce fruit maturing in 60 to 65 days.
+- Umamin – this hybrid tomato variety is indeterminate, with 6 to 8 ounce fruit maturing in 60 to 65 days.
 You can check out the Umamin tomato variety at Burpee’s website.

-- Bloody Butcher – this variety of is indeterminate, with 3 to 4 ounce fruit maturing in 55 days.
-You can check out the Might Sweet tomato variety at Burpee’s website.

-For more information and to find your zone, you can check out the USDA Zone Hardiness Map here.
+For more information (and to find your plant hardiness zone), you can check out the USDA Zone Hardiness Map here.

-If you aren’t in Zone 10, you should have your tomato seeds planted by the end of May in order to harvest before the first frost.
+If you aren’t in Zone 10, you should have your tomatoes transplanted outside by late May or early June in order to harvest before the first frost.

 Let’s go through the calculations for a variety that takes a bit longer to mature.
-A Brandywine Red tomato plant will take about 85 days to maturity.
+For example, a Brandywine Red tomato plant will take about 85 days to maturity (note: this is the time from transplant to maturity; it takes 8 weeks or 56 days extra to grow from seed to transplant!)

 So, if you plant on the last day of May (May 31), then it will take 30 days in June, 31 days in July, and 24 days in August (85 days total) to mature by August 24th.
 Of course, it will continue producing after this point in time, possibly well into September.